 Automate security patching and vulnerability scanning to the greatest extent possible.
 This makes the processes efficient and increases the likelihood that they’ll be performed consistently.

-Security Architecture Example: Zero Trust Model for a Voice Service Provider
+Security Architecture Example: Zero Trust In Telecom Networks

 To showcase how these concepts might be applied in practice, let's consider a hypothetical scenario.
 A voice service provider that processes sensitive customer data – regulated Customer Proprietary Network Information (CPNI), customer network access logs, and calling records – might consider implementing secure network architecture like ZTA to enforce: